 Hire your photographer for enough time

 The reality is, good wedding details photos take time.
 For the average wedding flatlay it will take us about 20-30 minutes.
 If we're lucky enough to have a lot of details to play with, we can spend up to two hours creating different photo sets and curating each element.
+We highly recommend setting aside at least 30 minutes on your timeline for us to document all your wedding details.

 If you care about having a truly artistic, refined and comprehensive wedding photos, you shouldn’t be afraid to hire your photographer long enough to capture all of them.